Reflections On 9/11 – Hope Twenty-Four Years After Devastation And Betrayal

 Reflections On 9/11 And Other Key Dates

-I first wrote my personal account of the day nineteen years after.
-It was not hard to is not recall details even those many years later:
+I first wrote my personal account of the day, nineteen years later.
+It was not hard to recall details, even those many years later:

-The fact I was in a position for an inside view as regards the air traffic of the day just makes it personal to me.
-In reality, there was little I could do, but pray and be available.
+The fact that I was in a position for an inside view as regards the air traffic of the day just makes it personal to me.
+In reality, there was little I could do but pray and be available.

 A Universal Experience

 We all have our stories of that day.
 I am part of a social media group made up of pilots and controllers.
-On this 20th anniversary, many shared their stories.
-Twenty years.
-Many in this group, were not yet involved in aviation.
+On this 25th anniversary, many shared their stories.
+Actually, it comes up every year.
+Many in this group were not yet involved in aviation.

 The shock, loss, and sense of violation went deep and wide around the world.
 It hit hard on multiple levels.
 For those who lost loved ones, a way of life, and more, the scars remain.
 For me, as a trained air traffic controller and private pilot, the attack using our airspace system was personal.